Double take: Teen twins 1st to sign in pro hoops prep league

 “Matt Bewley and Ryan Bewley are the first rising high school juniors to ever sign with a U.S. pro basketball league and the very first players to sign with Overtime Elite,” said Aaron Ryan, commissioner and president of OTE.
 “This has been a monumental week for basketball and we can’t wait to continue sharing our journey with the world.”

-On social media, Ryan Bewley posted the news along with photos in an OTE jersey.
+On social media, Ryan Bewley posted the news along with photos in OTE gear.
 He included a voiceover video featuring high-flying dunks: “No one can guard me.
 I feel like I’m always in the zone.”

 In his voiceover video on social media, Matt Bewley showed a series of drives and dunks: “Nobody in the world can stop me. … I don’t have to prove anything to anybody.
 When I get on the court, it’s just tunnel vision.”